 Simple illustrations on this menu make the dishes pop off the page.

 When your focus is on wine, your taco list can be short and to the point.
-This menu, designed by Grabo Laser, was etched into a wood block which can easily be left on tables.
+This food menu, designed by Grabo Laser, was etched into a wood block which can easily be left on tables.

-The tactile feeling of holding this solid wood plank menu in your hands immediately elevates the quality of the restaurant in your mind.
+The tactile feeling of holding this solid wood plank menu in your hands immediately elevates the quality of the restaurant brand in your mind.

 Not only is this vintage cellar inspired menu beautiful to look at, it serves as a bit of a bingo game for beer tastings.